KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 added to the generated web-resource.

-### `manifestPath` (Optional)
+### `wrmManifestPath` (Optional)

-A path to a manifest file where the plugin will store a map of objects, including the generated web-resource keys.
+A path to a WRM manifest file where the plugin will store a map of objects, including the generated web-resource keys.
 This map is the exact same format that is accepted with `providedDependencies`, so one can use this map as a source for `providedDependencies` in another build: